navis-org/navis/docs/installation.md

     `navis-fastcore` re-implements a bunch of low-level functions in Rust and wraps them in Python. {{ navis }} will use `fastcore` under the hood if it is available.
-This is a highly recommended extra as it can speed up operations such as geodesic distances, Strahler Index, pruning and other downstream functions by several orders of magnitude.
+This is a *highly* recommended extra as it speeds up many operations such as NBLAST, geodesic distances, Strahler Index, pruning and other downstream functions by several orders of magnitude.

     ``` shell